 That brings me back to that simple takeout bag.
 As DeAndre sat in our office kitchen, contentedly eating, I asked, “Are you the only one who gets McDonald’s?”
 He nodded yes with a smile on his face (something we don’t see often from him).
 Love looks like a teacher who is willing to go out of her way and pull money from her own pocket to satisfy a craving and come up with a meaningful reward.
 Love looks like a child whose home situation is far from ideal, sitting surrounded by staff members here who care for him, are proud of him for making a good choice, and who are filled with joy as they see a child eat some chicken nuggets!Your giving brings love into DeAndre’s life.
 I don’t know about you, but love changed my life, and I’m confident as we are persistent in our love for DeAndre, his life will change too.
 We continue to need your financial support as we love, equip and empower inner-city youth and their parents to fulfill their God-given purpose.

-We rely on the faithful giving of generous donors to continue our important work.
+We rely on your giving to continue our important work.

 Bill Hobbs took his "longest drive" when starting UYI.
 Read how Bill's passion for the urban poor took him from the golf course to the ghetto.

 TLA provides students structured after-school educational assistance and enrichment.

 Learn how we're reshaping the thinking of teens and young adults through our year-round work program.